Gyan%

 06Observations from farmer interviews

-The goal was to see the app through their eyes, not ours.
+The goal was to see the app through their eyes, not ours, including the moments where they ignored our back button and tried to use the phone’s hardware back instead.

 1 / 10